-Turns out, they are pretty similar to chicken eggs.
+Turns out, duck eggs are pretty similar to chicken eggs.
 Of course the duck eggs are larger - about 30% larger to be precise.
 Our duck eggs usually weigh in right around 3 ounces, which is considerably heavier than even jumbo chicken eggs.

 Duck eggs contain slightly less water and more fat which makes them superior for baking.
 They make cakes and breads rise better.
 On the flip side, overcooking them makes them rubbery, so they aren't best used for frying or scrambling, although we do eat them both ways with care taken not to overcook them.
 I find the eggs do have a bit stronger 'egg' taste than chicken eggs which makes them stand up better to strong cheese such as Swiss or sharp cheddar, say in an omelet.